andresjesse/next-firebase-demo/README.md

 ## Vercel Setup

-Fork, link your github repo with vercel, add env variables, deploy.
+Fork, link your github repo with vercel, create you own firebase project and get config, add env variables to vercel, deploy.

 Note: `NEXT_PUBLIC_SIGNUP_ENABLED=false` can be enabled to create a default user.